 FAQs

-Future trends include quantum-resistant encryption and homomorphic encryption, which offer advanced security and privacy features.
+Additional trends that may be on the horizon include quantum-resistant encryption and homomorphic encryption, which facilitate sophisticated security and privacy options.